fizzed/tokyocabinet/README.md

 The Java library is as unmodified as possible from the original TokyoCabinet, but a few changes were made to automatically extract the library at runtime.

-Native Libs:
- - Linux x64: compiled on Ubuntu 16.04 (for improved compatability with older linux and glibc)
- - MacOS x64: compiled on MacOS 10.13 (for improved compatability with older versions)

 ```xml
 <dependency>
   <groupId>com.fizzed</groupId>